Skip to Content

 • Certificate of completion of the parenting class

-• After filing the petition, your spouse must be formally served with a copy of the petition and other relevant documents.
-After being served, they have 21 days to respond.
+After filing the petition, your spouse must be formally served with the divorce documents.
+Once served, they have 21 days to respond.

-• If you and your spouse are both on board, disclosures can be waived.
-If negotiations are necessary, both parties must exchange financial information including:
+If both parties agree, financial disclosures can be waived.
+If negotiations are needed, both sides must exchange financial information including:

 • Assets